chrisfcarroll/Azure-VM-Run/README.md

-# Use the `az` Commandline to Create Azure Resources for Machine Learning and Submit a Training Run
+## Use the `az` Commandline to Create Azure Resources for Machine Learning and Submit a Training Run

-- *Required:* You must have an Azure Subscription with access to create resources.
-Get a new free-tier one in about 10 minutes at https://azure.com
+- *Required:* An [Azure Subscription](https://azure.com) with access to create resources
-- *Required:* The script is written in PowerShell.
+- *Required:* The script is written in [PowerShell](https://github.com/PowerShell/PowerShell)
+- *Required:* Step 0 is to [install the az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-#Extra Quick Start
+# Extra Quick Start

 ## 1. By Using Azure's managed infrastructure for ML training

-_NB to copy and paste into a non-powershell unix shell, replace the backtick line-continuation marks with backslash before pasting_
+_NB to copy and paste into a non-powershell shell, replace the backtick line-continuation marks with backslash before pasting_
 ```
 ./Create-AzMLResources-And-Submit.ps1 ml1 ml1 ml1 ml1 -location uksouth `
         -environmentFor PyTorch `